amerk97/MachineLearning_tdt4173/README.md

 # TDT4173 Project

+## Introduction
-TDT4173 project for group 12, for the fall semester of 2020.
+Closing project for the course TDT4173, for the fall semester of 2020.

+## Description

+## Authors